New Orleans crime family: Carlos Marcello

+Carlos Marcello was born February 6, 1910, to Sicilian immigrants in Tunis, French Tunisia.
+He immigrated to the United States in 1911 and settled in Jefferson Parish, a suburb of New Orleans.
+As a young child and teenager, Marcello often committed petty crimes in the French Quarter.
+When he was 28 years old in 1938, Marcello was arrested and fined $76,830 for selling 23 pounds (about 10 kilograms) of marijuana.
+He faced a lengthy prison sentence but only served 10 months because of the deal he made with Governor Huey Long.
+This ordeal got him involved with Frank Costello, leader of the Genovese crime family in New York City, where he began working for Costello.

-By the end of 1947, Carlos Marcello had taken control of Louisiana's illegal gambling network.
-He had also joined forces with New York Mob associate Meyer Lansky in order to skim money from some of the most important casinos in the New Orleans area shortly after becoming associated with the Hotard family through marriage.
+By the end of 1947, Marcello had taken control of Louisiana's illegal gambling network.
+He had also joined forces with New York mob associate Meyer Lansky in order to take money from some of the most important casinos in the New Orleans area.
 According to former members of the Chicago Outfit, Marcello was also assigned a cut of the money skimmed from Las Vegas casinos, in exchange for providing "muscle" in Florida real estate deals.
-By this time, Marcello had been selected as "The Godfather" of the New Orleans Mafia, by the family's capos and the National Crime Syndicate after the deportation of Sylvestro "Silver Dollar Sam" Carollo to Sicily.
-He held this position for the next thirty years.
-In a 1975 extortion trial, two witnesses described Marcello as "The Godfather" of the New Orleans crime syndicate.
-The New Orleans crime family frequently met at an Italian restaurant in the New Orleans suburb of Avondale, known as Mosca's, a building which Marcello had owned.
+By this time, Marcello had been selected as "The Godfather" of the New Orleans Mafia, by the family's capos and the National Crime Syndicate after the deportation of Sam Carollo to Sicily.
+He held this position for the next 30 years.

-Marcello appeared before the U.S. Senate's Kefauver Committee on organized crime on January 25, 1951.
-He pleaded the Fifth Amendment 152 times.
-The Committee called Marcello "one of the worst criminals in the country".
+On January 25, 1951, Marcello appeared before the U.S. Senate's Kefauver Committee for organized crime.
+Robert F. Kennedy served as the chief counsel to the committee with his brother, Senator John F. Kennedy.
+Marcello pleaded the Fifth Amendment 152 times.
+The Committee called Marcello "one of the worst criminals in the country."

-On April 4, 1961, the U.S. Justice Department, under the direction of Attorney General Robert F. Kennedy, apprehended Marcello as he made what he assumed was a routine visit to the immigration authorities in New Orleans, then deported him to Guatemala.
-Two months later, he was back in New Orleans.
-Thereafter, he successfully fought efforts by the government to deport him.
+When John F. Kennedy became president, he appointed his brother Robert Kennedy as U.S. Attorney General.
+With these titles, the two men worked to have Marcello deported to Guatemala which was the fake birthplace Marcello had claimed.
+On April 4, 1961, the U.S. Justice Department, under Attorney General Robert F. Kennedy, apprehended Marcello as he made what he assumed was a routine visit to the immigration authorities in New Orleans, then deported him to Guatemala.
+He struggled to make it back to New Orleans and sustained many injuries on his way back; however, two months later, he was back in New Orleans.
+Thus, he successfully fought efforts by the government to deport him.